Burntisland Playgroup, Toll Community Centre, Kirkcaldy Road, Burntisland. KY3 9HA

 Fees are reviewed each year at the Annual General Meeting (usually in September).
 Please contact staff for the current level of fees.

 A healthy snack is provided each morning.
-We ask for a small contribution towards the cost of the snack.
-Please contact staff for the current amount.
+We ask for a small donation towards the cost of the snack.

 The group recognises that due care and attention must be given to the parents, carers and child’s need for time to settle in to the group, and aims to work in partnership with the parents or carers to settle the child into the Playgroup environment.